Where to Stay in Yellowstone (& Where NOT to Stay!)

 Lake Yellowstone on a calm day

-Yellowstone Lake is gorgeous, with several places for you to stay while in Yellowstone:
+Yellowstone Lake is gorgeous, with several places for you to stay while in Yellowstone.

 • Grant Village: This one is west of Yellowstone Lake on the West Thumb Geyser Basin.
 Named after former President Ulysses S. Grant, there are 50 rooms at the property across two buildings.